edwardcasbon/jquery.inViewport/README.md

 inViewport
 ==========

-jQuery plugin for the detection of HTML elements within the browser viewport.
+A jQuery plugin for the detection of HTML elements within the browser viewport.

-Usage:
+Example usage:
+<pre><code>
 $("#elementID").inViewport(function(){
   // Callback for when the element appears in the viewport.
   $(this).html("I'm in the viewport");